surajnreddy02/Chatify-APP/README.md

-# iChat Web Application
+# Chat  Application

-iChat is a real-time web chat application built with Flask and Socket.IO.
+Chat is a real-time web chat application built with Flask and Socket.IO.
 It provides a seamless and interactive platform for users to communicate with each other through individual chat rooms.

 ## Project Structure